 Once you understand the framework, you can use it to guide your organization's decision-making process.
 It will help you integrate business strategy with organizational structure, systems, staffing, and skills.

-The McKinsey 7-S Framework helps organizations define their vision for the next years and set a course for success toward achieving it.
-The framework helps organizations better assess the future and make smart choices now.
+The McKinsey 7-S Framework helps organizations define their vision for the following years and set a course for success toward achieving it.
+The framework allows organizations to better assess the future and make wise choices.